-BANQUE DEGROOF PETERCAM LUXEMBOURG S.A. (formerly "BANQUE DEGROOF LUXEMBOURG S.A." until 31 March 2016) (hereinafter "the Bank") was incorporated on 29 January 1987 as a société anonyme (public limited company) under Luxembourg law.
+Banque Degroof Petercam Luxembourg S.A. (formerly "Banque Degroof Luxembourg S.A." until 31 March 2016) (hereinafter "the Bank") was incorporated on 29 January 1987 as a société anonyme (public limited company) under Luxembourg law.
 It was listed on the Luxembourg Stock Exchange on 29 November 1999 and subsequently delisted on 15 December 2005.

-On 1 April 2016 BANQUE DEGROOF LUXEMBOURG S.A. and PETERCAM (LUXEMBOURG) S.A. merged with retroactive effect from 1 January 2016; the new company is called BANQUE DEGROOF PETERCAM LUXEMBOURG S.A.

-The merger was legally effected through the absorption of all assets and liabilities of Petercam (Luxembourg) S.A. (absorbed company) by Banque Degroof Luxembourg S.A. (absorbing company).
+On 1 April 2016, Banque Degroof Luxembourg S.A. and Petercam (Luxembourg) S.A. merged with retroactive effect to 1 January 2016; the new company is called Banque Degroof Petercam Luxembourg S.A.
+The merger legally results in the absorption of all the assets and liabilities of Petercam (Luxembourg) S.A. (absorbed company) by Banque Degroof Luxembourg S.A. (absorbing company).
 The Bank has opted for the book value method to treat this transaction, which under IFRS constitutes a business combination under common control.
 The difference between the consideration paid by Banque Degroof Luxembourg S.A. of EUR 136,522,000 and the carrying value of the net assets of Petercam represented the goodwill recorded in reserves of EUR 73,025,963.
-Following this merger, the Bank also recognised an additional amount of EUR 17,280,050 as part of the purchase price allocation (PPA) estimation exercise, corresponding to three new businesses.
+Following this merger, the Bank also recognised a new amount of EUR 17,280,050, corresponding to 3 new business assets, as part of the Purchase Price Allocation (PPA) estimation exercise.